Updated January 2023

-6. Next, select your operator.
-We are going to use Equals here.
+8. Next, select your operator.
+We are going to use “Contains (ignore case)” here.

 A very important detail: Even though we’ve created our custom event, it will not appear as an existing event until it is triggered.
 Once triggered, then we can mark it as a conversion.

 So don’t forget that once the event happens — in our case, someone fills out our “Contact Us” page — we’ll need to go back into GA4 and toggle it as a conversion.
-Now that our conversion has been established we can view the results in our Conversions tab.
+Now that our conversion has been established we can view the results in our Conversions tab (in Reports under Engagement).